-The most common sign is pain either during or just following activity, centered at the inside of the elbow.
+The most common sign of golfer’s elbow is pain either during or immediately following activity, centered at the inside of the elbow.
 Other symptoms include:

 - Stiffness on the inside of the elbow